mohammad-suliman/zoom-enhancements/readme.md

 By: Mohamad Suliman and Eilana Benish

-This add-on will improve the experience of using Zoom for NVDA users by providing keyboard shortcuts to Handle alerts for Different events While In a meeting, make the process of remote control much more accessible and smoother, and more...
+This add-on improves the experience of using Zoom for NVDA users by providing keyboard shortcuts to Handle alerts for Different events While In a meeting, provides an alternative way to view the chat history in a meeting to overcome accessibility issues found sometimes in the native chat view of Zoom, and more...

 ## keyboard shortcuts for controlling alerts In meetings